tsubaric/NFTicket/docs/TestReport.md

 Transferring Ticket Dialogue
 ![](images/transferDialog.png)

-**Maintainance**
+**Maintenance**

 Currently, the smart contract supports up to 999 events, and each event can have up to 99999999 tickets.
 In order to increase this number, the contract will need to be modified, but this should be enough for now.
 The contract can be redeployed if need be to reset the events and tickets, and the previous will still exist, however the database will overwrite old event information.
-The site needs to be hosted, and there is a data limit with firebase.
-Other than that, there is no maintainence needed once the contract is deployed on chain.
+The site needs to be hosted, and there is a data limit with Firebase.
+Other than that, there is no maintenance needed once the contract is deployed on chain.

 #### Test Report